Big Time Movie Soundtrack: Commercial performance

+The Big Time Movie Soundtrack debuted at number 44 on the Billboard 200, number two on the US Kid Albums chart and number four on the US Soundtrack Albums chart.
+On the Billboard 200, it only lasted a week on chart.

 Track listing

 All songs were written by John Lennon and Paul McCartney, as part of their Lennon–McCartney partnership.
 All songs were originally recorded by The Beatles spanning over their 8-year recording career as a group.